glynawe/Vanilla/vanilla.md

  `assert` is for testing if the program is correct. `expect` is for testing whether the program should continue, e.g. testing whether an operating system service is still functioning. *The execution of `assert` may optionally be turned off by the compiler.*

-How runtime errors and exit codes are handled is implementation-dependant behaviour.
+How runtime errors and exit codes are handled is implementation-dependent behaviour.

 **Example**